AllUsernamesHaveBeenTaken/Reads-n-views/JavaScript/readme.md

-This folder is dedicated to topic about JavaScript.
+This folder is dedicated to topics about JavaScript.